claresudbery/clare-wiki-ably/pages/organising/tools/Mural.md

 3. Sign in to Mural from this web address: [https://app.mural.co](https://app.mural.co/)
 4. If you're still having difficulties, try opening an Incognito/private browsing window in Chrome and repeat step 3 above.
 5. In many situations these steps will resolve the issue, so please give them a try and let me know how you get on.

+## Advanced searching

+- If you want to make searches case sensitive or search on whole words
+	- eg if you're trying to search for "AI"!
+- Click the A->T icon top right and select "find and replace" and then you get some advanced search options